By John Miller, Director of Business DevelopmentPublished April 16, 2026Updated June 5, 2026 • Read Time 5 min

 Attempting a partial repair — replacing only the chain without updated tensioner components, or vice versa — is a false economy.
 All timing system components should be replaced together and verified with digital timing verification equipment after reassembly before the engine is returned to service.

-Contact Fifth Gear Automotive in Lewisville
+Contact Fifth Gear Automotive Repair

 Frequently Asked Questions